patlawrence/synth/README.md

     ```

 After all that's set up, open the MySQL terminal and `schema.sql` in the main directory of Synth.
 Log into the MySQL server and copy and paste the contents of `schema.sql` into the terminal.
 Once that's done.
 Open up the command prompt, CD into the folder where synth is stored, and run the `node .` command.

-## Documentation

-This list is ordered by command category/group.
-If you're looking for a command that you don't know the name of then think of what group it might be in first.
-Then search down the list for it.

-### General

-* `help` - Displays all the available commands that come with Synth.
-Currently anyone can call any command listed in `help`; even commands that change the bot's settings.
-We're currently in the process of changing that.
-Additionally, you can get more information about a specific command if you specify a command as an argument for help.

-* `ping` - This just pings the bot.
-The bot responds with the latency of the ping.
-That's all it does.
-You can use it if the bot is being unresponsive to check if the bot is online.
-If the bot doesn't respond, then it's offline.

-### Settings

-* `prefix` - Changes the bot's prefix.
-You can use this to view the prefix by not adding arguments or to change the prefix by adding the new prefix as an argument to the command.

-* `color` - Every message the bot sends has a color on the embed.
-This command allows you to see what color the embeded messages are currently and allows you to change it.
-Colors must be in hexadecimal format (with the #) or else the color will be changed to black.

-* `highlights` - Will bring up all the subcommands that relate to highlights.
-Currently, highlights has 2 sub commands.

-    * `emoji` - Allows you to change the reaction emoji that Synth monitors for highlights.

-    * `channel` - Allows you to change the channel that highlights are sent in.